facebook pixel Skip to Main Content

 All majors represent some degree of specialization within the biological sciences.
 The following discussion may help you better understand the diversity within the biological sciences and appreciate the similarities and differences between the majors.

 Life is organized at different levels such as molecules, cells, organs, organisms, populations, communities, and ecosystems.
 Which level of organization interests you most?
-While you can learn about cell, organ, and organism levels of organization in some majors such as zoology, botany, biology; other majors place a stronger emphasis on the molecular level such as microbiology and biochemistry, or on populations and ecosystems such as ecology.
+While you can learn about cell, organ, and organism levels of organization in some majors such as zoology, botany, and biology; other majors place a stronger emphasis on the molecular level such as microbiology and biochemistry, or on populations and ecosystems such as ecology.
 Of course, the botany major emphasizes plants, the zoology major emphasizes animals, and microbiology emphasizes microorganisms.
 Within some majors, it is possible to concentrate on anatomy, physiology, or evolution.

 Research in our department is done in all areas represented by the undergraduate majors.
 Do you enjoy biology more for the pursuit of new knowledge or for the application of that knowledge to health care or environmental/conservation issues?